 For instance, look at the top holdings of the iShares portfolio, and you’ll see the likes of BT Group and Micro Focus International.
 Over the last three years, these stocks have fallen 44% and 49% respectively.
 Similarly, the Vanguard ETF owns Vodafone and British American Tobacco – down 25% and 38% respectively over the last three years.
 Owning these kinds of stocks could lose you money.

-This fundamental flaw is well illustrated by looking at the performance track records of these two dividend ETFs.
+This fundamental flaw is well illustrated by looking at the performance track records of these two dividend index funds.

-Given this kind of underwhelming performance, I’d treat dividend ETFs with caution.
+Given this kind of underwhelming performance, I’d treat passive dividend funds with caution.
 Ultimately, there’s a lot more to dividend investing than just focusing on a stock’s yield.
 Speak to any experienced investor and they’ll tell you that investing on the basis of yield alone is a very dangerous strategy.